-The capital city of Germany is home to the famous Berlin wall and some of the best museums, theatres and architecture in Europe.
+The capital city of Germany is home to the famous Berlin wall and some of the best museums, theaters and architecture in Europe.
 It is also extremely popular for an amazing edit of local designers – curated thoughtfully just for you by the team at AISPI.
-If you (or someone you know) is popping into B-town, whether for a quick visit or a long vacay, then read on to know where to shop for some of the best in German fashion.
+If you (or someone you know) is popping into B-town, whether for a quick visit or a long vacation, then read on to know where to shop for some of the best in German fashion.

 Lala Berlin is popular for shaping the fashion scene in Berlin since it’s launch in 2004.
-The leopard print is a signature seen in many of the brand’s collections, and along with the Kufiya print, has been reimagined especially for Fall/Winter 2019.
+The leopard print is a signature seen in many of the brand’s collections.
+That, along with the Kufiya print, has been reimagined especially for Fall/Winter 2019.
 Rendered on strong silhouettes with a focus on crisp tailoring juxtaposed with flouncy layers, the collection clearly defines the ideal Lala woman who is fiery in a way that sets her free.
 Designer Leyla Piedayesh is extremely particular about quality and uses her mixed heritage from her Iran and Germany to craft a collection that is well and truly one of a kind.

 A cute little concept store that plays host to designers from Poland, Quadrat prides itself on it’s well curated edit of fair fashion designers.
 The store retails everything from womenswear to men’s accessories and everything in between with prices starting from as low as 50€, while still maintaining high class quality.
 Some of the Polish brands that you can expect to find at Quadrat include Undesign, Orska, Furora, Busy Monday – among so many others.